spotinst/help/src/docs/spot-pc/features/concepts/security.md

 The security layers for Spot PC can be broken down into the personas or roles that will access the environment:

-**Virtual desktop end users** – day to day users of Spot PCs and cloud PCs.
-End Users can access the environment from a wide range of locations and physical device types.
+**Virtual desktop end users** – day to day users of Spot PCs and Cloud PCs.
+End users can access the environment from a wide range of locations and physical device types.
 **Partner administrators** – MSP, CSP, and ISV administrators with virtual desktop management responsibility for multiple customers
 **Customer administrators** – customer staff members responsible for managing virtual desktops or acting as the primary troubleshooting contact.
 **Spot support administrator** – Spot by NetApp team members that provide active support for troubleshooting and optimizing the virtual desktop environment.